James Francis McIntyre: Archbishop of Los Angeles

-Pius XII created him Cardinal Priest of Santa Anastasia in the consistory of January 12, 1953.
-McIntyre was the first cardinal of the Western United States.
-At the consistory, when the official photographer's flash bulb failed to go off when the biretta was conferred, Pius and McIntyre re-enacted the ceremony.
-McIntyre was also one of the cardinal electors who participated in the 1958 papal conclave, and again in the 1963 papal conclave.
+Pius XII created McIntyre as cardinal priest of the Basilica of Sant'Anastasia al Palatino in Rome during the consistory of January 12, 1953.
+At that time, McIntyre became the first cardinal of the Western United States.
+At the consistory, the photographer's flash bulb failed to go off when the biretta was conferred on McIntyre.
+He and Pius then re-enacted the ceremony for the picture.
+McIntyre participated in the 1958 papal conclave that elected Pope John XXIII and again in the 1963 papal conclave that elected Pope Paul VI.